||Verdon Gorge and Luberon Regions of France

 - Some dinners; please see final confirmed itinerary for specifics.

-- We make and prepay all overnight accommodations, breakfasts, and all dinners.
+- We make and prepay all overnight accommodations, breakfasts, and some dinners.
 We make and prepay all private taxi transfers as detailed in the final itinerary and the transfer to Marseille Airport.

 This hike includes luggage transfer each day.